blackboxnlp/2022/index.md

 <img src="https://lena-voita.github.io/img/people/orange_lena-min.jpg" width="250px" align="right">
 Bio: Elena (Lena) Voita is a Research Scientist joining Facebook AI Research.
 She is mostly interested in understanding what and how neural models learn.
 Her analysis works so far include looking at model components, adapting attribution methods to NLP models, black-box analysis of model outputs, as well as information-theoretic view on analysis (e.g., probing).
 Previously, she was a PhD student at the University of Edinburgh supervised by Ivan Titov and Rico Sennrich, was awarded Facebook PhD Fellowship, worked as a Research Scientist at Yandex Research side by side with the Yandex Translate team.
 She enjoys writing blog posts and teaching; a public version of (a part of) her NLP course is available at [NLP Course For You](https://lena-voita.github.io/nlp_course.html).

+*The Two Viewpoints on the NMT Training Process*

+In this talk, I illustrate how the same process (in this case, NMT training process) can be viewed from different perspectives: from the inside of the model and from the outside, i.e. in a black-box manner.
+In the first view, we look at the model’s inner workings and try to understand how NMT balances two different types of context, the source and the prefix of the target sentence.
+In the second view, we look at model outputs (i.e. generated translations) at different steps during training and evaluate how the model acquires different competences.
+We find that NMT training consists of the stages where it focuses on the competences mirroring three core SMT components: target-side language modeling, lexical translation and reordering.
+Most importantly, the two views show the same process, and we will see how this process is reflected in these two types of analysis.

 ### Catherine Olson

 ### David Bau